Brikmo/brikmo-landing-page/src/pages/support/approved-unapproved-deliveries.md

 ---
 templateKey: support-page
 path: /approved-unapproved-deliveries
-seoTitle: Approved and Unapproved Deliveries
+seoTitle: Approved and Unapproved Deliveries On Brikmo
 seoDescription: Brikmo is a mobile app platform that lets Customers seek personal shopping/pickup and delivery services from local Helpers, with all products being purchased or picked up from retailers in their area.
 There are